fofp/cocktography/SPECIFICATION.md

 ### Cyphallic Enchoding
 1. Payload becomes base64 encoded version of payload
 1. Payload becomes base64 encoded version of payload
-1. Perform 1:1 substitution of payload bytes using dicktionary
+1. Perform 1:1 substitution of payload code points using historical dicktionary

 ### Cyphallic Dechoding
 1. Perform 1:1 substitution of cyphallic text using dicktionary
 1. Result becomes base64 decoded version of result
 1. Result becomes base64 decoded version of result

+## Historical Dicktionary

+The historical dicktionary contains only unigrams for printable US-ASCII and the escape sentinel.
+The modern dicktionary includes the historical one.
+The values covered by both dicktionaries are as follows: `0x0F` and `0x20-0x7E`.